Initial Teacher Education at Scale Quality Conundrums

-The practice-based accounts of how tensions around quality and scale are being reconciled reveals the competing discourses around teacher professionalism, research and the role of the university in teacher education.
-The analysis presented promises to change the way we view high quality teacher education across all providers and international contexts, not just those of large scale.
+The practice-based accounts of how tensions around quality and scale are being reconciled reveal the competing discourses around teacher professionalism, research and the role of the university in teacher education.
+The analysis presented promises to change the way we view high-quality teacher education across all providers and international contexts, not just those of large scale.

 This book will be of great interest to teacher educators, policymakers and educational leaders.

 - The knowledge quality conundrum

 - The contexts for transformation through a spatial lens